MayJuun/fhir/fhir_auth/README.md

 # fhir_auth

 This package is supposed to allow easier authentication for FHIR applications (mostly using SMART on FHIR, although there's also support for general oauth2 and Google authentication).
 I will say, this continues to be the most frustrating package to try and develop/support.
 I continue to feel as though, even though each server that I work with *SAYS* that they support SMART on FHIR, and yet I still always struggle and fight with the process.
-That being said, with previous versions this package has successfully worked with HAPI, Aidbox, MIHIN, Interopland, GCP and Azure.
-I have not tested the most recent release against all of these (mostly because they cost too much money - both Azure and AWS cost me ~$100 for 2 weeks).
+Currently I'm successfully able to authenticate against GCP, Aidbox, Interopland, and MELD, and hopefully Azure soon.
+I still haven't gotten to AWS.
+These all work for both mobile and web.
 If anyone has practice authenticating against any other servers, please let me know!

 FHIR® is the registered trademark of HL7 and is used with the permission of HL7.
 Use of the FHIR trademark does not constitute endorsement of this product by HL7.